 A survey made for the purpose of supplying a title company and lender with survey and location data necessary for the issuing of title and/or mortgage insurance.
 A detailed map is required to be done to “ALTA” specifications.
 The acronym "ALTA" stands for American Land Title Association.
 Specifications of this type of Survey include (but are not limited to) determining property lines, location of improvements, identifying all easements, utilities and other conditions affecting the property.
 ALTA surveys are very comprehensive surveys and typically cost thousands of dollars and take weeks to complete.
-Any ALTA Land Survey must meet the "Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys" as adopted by the American Land Title Association, the American Congress on Surveying and Mapping, and the National Society of Professional Surveyors.
+Any ALTA Land Survey must meet the "Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys" as adopted by the American Land Title Association and the National Society of Professional Surveyors.
 The Alta Survey is most often performed on commercial properties.

 Elevation or Floodplain Survey

 Elevation surveys determine the elevation of various sections of a building or land.
 Typically these are used to aid in building plans and to determine if a property is in a flood zone.

 Also known as Site Plan or Plot Plan Survey, a combination of boundary and topographic surveys for preparation of a site plan to be used for designing improvements or developments, and obtaining government building permits.